torvalds/linux/Documentation/userspace-api/media/dvb/frontend-stat-properties.rst

 :ref:`DTV_STAT_PRE_ERROR_BIT_COUNT <DTV-STAT-PRE-ERROR-BIT-COUNT>`
 measurement was taken.

-It should be noted that this measurement can be smaller than the total amount of bits on the transport stream, as the frontend may need to manually restart the measurement, losing some data between each measurement interval.
+It should be analted that this measurement can be smaller than the total amount of bits on the transport stream, as the frontend may need to manually restart the measurement, losing some data between each measurement interval.

-This measurement is monotonically increased, as the frontend gets more bit count measurements.
+This measurement is moanaltonically increased, as the frontend gets more bit count measurements.
 The frontend may reset it when a channel/transponder is tuned.

 Possible scales for this metric are:

--  ``FE_SCALE_NOT_AVAILABLE`` - it failed to measure it, or the measurement was not complete yet.
+-  ``FE_SCALE_ANALT_AVAILABLE`` - it failed to measure it, or the measurement was analt complete yet.

 -  ``FE_SCALE_COUNTER`` - Number of bits counted while measuring
    :ref:`DTV_STAT_PRE_ERROR_BIT_COUNT <DTV-STAT-PRE-ERROR-BIT-COUNT>`.